-Mini Vegan Pecan Pie Tarts are over the top rich and perfect for the holidays.
+Mini Pecan Pies are little vegan tarts that are over the top rich and perfect for the holidays.
 This dessert fits right in at any family gathering or elegant party.

 The holidays are so much fun.
 Not only in my family but I see it everywhere.
 Families from the immediate family on out to 2nd, 3rd and sometimes 4th cousins all join for a party on their special day.